vitiral/notes/leetcode/cheatsheet.md

 - For "finding X in string/vec/etc" there are three main strategies:
     - "sliding window" O(n): see if the the solution can be found by moving a window along the data, looking for the solution
-    - "growing windows" O(n^2): do a brute-force ish method of starting at all the "midpoints" and growing windows around them, looking for the solution
+    - "growing midpoint" O(n^2): do a brute-force ish method of starting at all the "midpoints" and growing windows around them, looking for the solution
     - Try to use a data structure or otherwise munge the data